authorNari/msgpack-rpc-over-http/README.md

 This library provides [MessagePack-RPC](https://github.com/msgpack/msgpack-rpc) via HTTP as XML-RPC.
 The original MessagePack-RPC Server in Ruby is not good in some cases.
 It doesn't scale.
 It's incompatible with Thread.
-There is no decent termination...
+There is no decent termination processing...

 We alreadly have various high perfomance HTTP servers.
 We can use these in MessagePack-RPC over HTTP.